vyos/vyos-build/README.md

 # WARNING

-This is repository is for the ongoing work on porting VyOS to Debian Jessie.
-It is not yet ready to use.
+This repository is for building the VyOS version that is to become 1.2.0 and that is currently in beta testing.
-For building stable release images, refer to the vyos/build-iso repository.
+For 1.1.x, use the build-iso repository.

 # What is VyOS